dsfsi/masakhane-web/README.md

 - install the following: \
     - [node.js](https://nodejs.org/en/)
     - [yarn](https://classic.yarnpkg.com/en/docs/install)

+**Note**: This need to be improved :) later, but in order to run the stand alone app you need to modify line `53` in file [package.json](https://github.com/dsfsi/masakhane-web/blob/production/src/client/package.json) from `"proxy": "http://api:5000"` to `"proxy": "http://localhost:5000"` and set it back accordingly if you want to use back the docker seeting.

 - To run:
     - move to the client directory : `cd src/client/`